baillielab/sequential-gwas/README.md

 ## ODAP

-Since the data is sensitive, it is meant to run on the [ODAP](https://odap.ac.uk/) platform.
+Since the data is sensitive, it is meant to run on the [ODAP](https://odap.ac.uk/) platform (at least for now).
 To get access, you will need to contact the relevant person, at the moment [dominique.mccormick@ed.ac.uk](dominique.mccormick@ed.ac.uk).
 More information on accessing ODAP can be found [here](https://git.ecdf.ed.ac.uk/odap-users-guide/odap-users-guide).

 ## High Level Workflow Preview